Palm Beach County Arrest Records and Warrant Search

 For a Palm Beach County arrest records search, you are advised to turn to the booking blotter page (https://www3.pbso.org/blotter/) on the sheriff’s website.
 There you will find an online inmate search tool showing people in custody in one of the county’s detention facilities.

 The only problem with this search option is that it includes current records only.
 So what you can do is utilize the search form on this website.
 It will enable you to carry out an extensive and accurate criminal background check on any person that matters to you conveniently and confidentially from your home.
 Results include Palm Beach County arrest records and arrest warrants.

 The state has its own criminal database (accessed at: https://cchinet.fdle.state.fl.us/search/app/default?2) managed by the Florida Department of Law Enforcement.
 It will enable you to trace a person's incarceration history in all of Florida.
 Each name checked costs $25.00, which can be quite expensive if you intend to perform multiple searches.

 The Sheriff's Central Records Division processes and stores more than 2,000,000 public records, among which are:

 - Background checks.

 - Information on identity theft.

 - Criminal records.

-Another source is the clerk of court.
-They have an online search option for criminal court records and civil records.
+Another viable source is the Clerk of Court.
+They have an online search option (https://appsgp.